Krav Maga Training Grades

 Each curriculum requires the student to master specific strikes, kicks, defences and counter attacks for different reality-based situations.
 As the student progresses, the syllabus will include knife, gun, bat and other weapons defences, sparring, multiple attackers and later on will extend to reality-based training for high stress situations such as home invasion, attempted kidnap and threats in close quarter conditions (e.g. buses, airplanes, etc.)

-We conduct regular ‘pressure tests’ and use the grading system below (click to see the syllabus PDFs) to assess a students skills and give feedback in order to help them progress.
-There is no such thing as a typical student and your Krav Maga training progress is down to many factors of course, but you will learn the basic principles and be graded at regular intervals.
+We conduct regular ‘pressure tests’ and use the FEKM global grading system to assess a student’s skills and give feedback in order to help them progress.
+There is no such thing as a typical student and your Krav Maga training progress is down to many factors, for example how often you train, but you will be graded at regular intervals.